Local leaders provide operation updates in State of Community event

 “That’s a project that will bring the Greenway from Berkshire Park back down to Dale Street on U.S. 421,” Ward said.
 “Our second Greenway project that we have in the works is along New River Hills that will connect the Greenway to Brookshire Park by eliminating the use of the gravel road.
 It will provide a separated trail from the roadway system, and bring that in.
 We’re looking at other ways of tying that trail system into the downtown area as well.”

 Boone is also working with the N.C.
 Department of Transportation on a realignment of the Deerfield Road intersection at Walgreens and at the hospital.
-Ward also said DOT has a plan of installing some traffic calming and a roundabout at the Poplar Grove Road intersection with U.S. 421.
+Ward also said DOT has a plan of installing a roundabout at the Poplar Grove Road intersection with U.S. 421.
 He did not give a timeframe of that project.

 (0) comments